The Top 3 Most Adventurous Tours at Monteverde Extremo Park

 Even though the Monteverde Extremo Jump is a relatively short experience, it’s undoubtedly the most horrifying, adrenaline-filled thing to do in the country.

 You start at Monteverde Extremo Park’s reception, where you will join a small group of people with a couple of tour guides who will give you the required equipment and a safety introduction.

-Then you will go on a tram that takes you to the jumping platform suspended across a canyon with fantastic views 360.
+Then, you will go on a tram to the jumping platform suspended across a canyon with fantastic views 360.
 Then, they will attach your harness to a tensed cord 80 meters long (262 feet).

 Once your tour guides safely test your harness, they will count down for you to jump off the platform, where you will arguably experience the ten most horrifying seconds of your life as you reach the bottom, where the cord stretches to its fullest.

-While the price tag is among the highest in Monteverde, especially considering how fast time will go by, you will rarely hear from someone that it was not worth it.
-I’ve spoken with the owner at Monteverde Extremo Park about the high price ($80 + tax per person), and I have also had conversations with customers who did it.
+While the price tag is among the highest in Monteverde, especially considering how fast time will go by, you rarely hear from someone that it was not worth it.
+I’ve spoken with the owner at Monteverde Extremo Park about the high price ($80 + tax per person) and had conversations with customers who did it.

-Even though they recognize that the tour is expensive, they admit that the experience is unforgettable.
-Thus they measure the price against the memorable experience rather than measuring it against how long it took -quality over quantity.
+Even though they recognize that the tour is expensive, they admit the experience is unforgettable.
+Thus, they measure the price against the memorable experience rather than measuring it against how long it took -quality over quantity.

 I’ve made this trip twice and feel the same way.
 However, even though they allow kids as young as twelve, I would not recommend it for anyone below fifteen unless they have a strong body.
 And I certainly don’t recommend it to anyone with heart or back problems as I have heard some people feel an uncomfortable, painful stretch on their limbs or back.